searchx-framework/searchx-backend/README.md

 ```

 # Modifications
-SearchX can be modified to support new providers for search results, and to define tasks for user studies.
-Tasks can define extra functionality that can be added to the frontend, for example to give the user search instructions and ask them questions on what they found.
+SearchX can be extended to support new providers for search results, and to define tasks.
+Tasks define extra functionality that can be used in the frontend for user studies, for example placing users in groups according to predefined criteria, giving them search instructions, and asking them questions on what they found.

 ## Search providers
-New search providers can be implemented in `app/services/search/providers/`.
+New search providers can be implemented by adding a file that implements the provider interface in `app/services/search/providers/`.
+The interface consists of two functions, `fetch` and `formatResults`:
+- The `fetch` function requests the appropriate resource from the search provider
+- `formatResults` transforms the results received into the format we use.
 The new provider also needs to be added in `app/services/search/provider.js`.

-A provider needs to implement the `fetch` function to request the appropriate resource from the search provider
-and `formatResults` to transform the results received into the format we use.
-The used format is:
+The format that `formatResults` needs to return is:

 ```
 { matches: <number of matches>,